About Our Instructors

-Cameron Chemsak ERTY/Reiki Master
+Cameron Chemsak ERTY/Reiki Master/Elemental Breath-work Facilitator

-Philicia Barbieri
+Philicia Barbieri Yoga Instructor

 Philicia first walked into a yoga studio in 2016 at the encouragement of a friend, and immediately fell in love with the practice.
 She was initially drawn to the physical side of yoga; noticing how yoga increased overall strength and flexibility.
 After developing a consistent practice, it was the mental aspects of yoga, the breath and moving meditation, that kept her coming back.